FeLiNa0/suspenseful_random_number_picker/roadmap.md

 - DONE add config file so you don't need to configure on every startup
   - make it clear where the file is
   - make it easy to modify or delete the persistent config via the UI
+- DONE add sound effect
+- DONE debounce showrandom to avoid bug by zealous clickers
+- TODO work with very large numbers
+- TODO work with lower values of suspense
+- TODO github actions for running code checks and tests
 - TODO automated testing
 - TODO test on many Python versions with tox
 - TODO test on python 2.7
-- TODO add sound effect
-- TODO work with very large numbers
-- TODO work with lower values of suspense